hunchoash/Cpp_Cheat_Sheet/cheat_sheet.md

 }
 ```

-* using function pointers as a callback function. so in this example we gon make a program which sors an array of ints. and depending on the callback funcion that the user is gon provide we it gon order it (ascending / descending ).
+* using function pointers as a callback function. so in this example we gon make a program which sorts an array of ints. and depending on the callback funcion that the user is gon provide we it gon order it (ascending / descending ).

 ```c++
 #include <algorithm>